Kamogelo-Prince-Sephokgole/my-portfolio/README.md

 ## `edit code`

-To edit this code, the user will need to have [Node.js](https://nodejs.org/en/) and a code editor, preferably [Visual Studio Code](https://code.visualstudio.com/) as was used by the candidate.
+To edit this code, the user will need to have [Node.js](https://nodejs.org/en/) and a code editor, preferably [Visual Studio Code](https://code.visualstudio.com/) as was used by the candidate.\
+Install nmp or yarn within the repository location of the file of the user and start editing.

 ## `access portfolio`